 - Tomatoes - We found these beautiful baby heirloom tomatoes at our local farmer's market.

-- Artichoke hearts - We prefer the marinated artichoke hearts for this salad.
+- Artichoke hearts - We prefer marinated artichoke hearts for this dish.

 - Mozzarella cheese - Mozzarella snacking cheese works well.
 You could also cut up some fresh mozzarella into little cubes.